 Before analyzing EQ and IQ, let us familiarize ourselves with what exactly these terms mean.
-Emotional Quotient (EQ) refers to an employee’s ability and understanding of his or her emotions along with his or her colleagues’ emotions at the workplace to create better work coordination and environment.
+Emotional Quotient (EQ) refers to an employee’s understanding of his or her emotions along with his or her colleagues’ emotions at the workplace to create better work coordination and environment.
 In one study, experienced partners with high EI in a multinational firm delivered $1.2 million additional profit from their accounts.

-In contrast, Intelligence Quotient (IQ) defines the level of intelligence an employee possesses to understand, interpret and implement one’s knowledge in varied situations leading to his or her growth as well as the Company’s.
+In contrast, Intelligence Quotient (IQ) defines the level of intelligence an employee possesses to understand, interpret, and implement one’s knowledge in varied situations, leading to his or her growth as well as the Company’s.
 Psychologists generally agree that among the ingredients for success, IQ counts for roughly 10% (at best 25%); the rest depends on everything else – including EQ.
 (Bressert, 2007)

-When working in an organization, an employee with higher EI than others can convince his or her colleague(s) about a certain argument by appealing to their emotions rather than presenting facts and figures.
+When working in an organization, an employee with a higher EI than others can convince his or her colleague(s) about a certain argument by appealing to their emotions rather than presenting facts and figures.
 While judging an individual’s EI, keep in mind these few points.
 An employee’s ability to:

-For best results, employees must develop communication and organizational skills for good decision-making as well as good inter-personal relations with co-workers.
-An individual’s success rate at work depends on his or her EQ as well as IQ in the ratio of 80:20.
+For best results, employees must develop communication and organizational skills for good decision-making as well as good interpersonal relations with co-workers.
+An individual’s success rate at work depends on his or her EQ as well as IQ in the ratio 80:20.

 Why 80:20?
-Well, because, EQ help individuals build and maintain relations with peers and superiors, increases productivity and opens up doors for clarity in communication (good listening habit is integral to EQ).
+Well, because, EQ helps individuals build and maintain relations with peers and superiors, increases productivity, and opens doors for clarity in communication (good listening is integral to EQ).
 Research carried out by The Carnegie Institute of Technology shows that IQ can help you be successful to the extent of just 20 percent in life.
 The rest 80 percent success depends on your EQ; 80% EQ 20% IQ.